Anzac Day poppies and RSA volunteers

 Christchurch City Libraries

 From 2009 - 2012, the RSA introduced a virtual poppy website where people could purchase and post a poppy in a virtual field of remembrance.
-Currently, you can also lay a virtual poppy online on Auckland Museum's Online Cenotaph to commemorate those New Zealanders who served their country.
+Currently, you can also lay virtual red and purple poppies online on Auckland Museum's Online Cenotaph to commemorate New Zealanders and animals who served their country.

 The RSA introduced a virtual poppy website for Anzac Day in 2009